Latand/MedSyncWebApp/mkdocs/docs/frontend.md

 !!! abstract "Overview"
-    This section offers insights into the frontend setup process of constructing a new web application similar to MedSync from the ground up.
+    This section offers insights into the frontend setup process of constructing **a new web application similar to MedSync** from the ground up.
     The MedSync frontend has been developed using React.js and Vite, emphasizing a smooth integration with Telegram for an enhanced user experience.

 !!! warning "Prerequisites"
-    A foundational understanding of React.js is essential to proceed with this guide.
-If React.js seems unfamiliar, consider delving into this [comprehensive tutorial](https://www.youtube.com/watch?v=-DTUdOJv8w8&list=PL0X6fGhFFNTe_vJIlAQQo0IEgPgk9er3g) or exploring other tutorials that suit your learning style.
+    A foundational understanding of React is essential to proceed with this guide.
+    If React seems unfamiliar, consider delving into [the official docs](https://react.dev/learn), or this [comprehensive tutorial](https://www.youtube.com/watch?v=-DTUdOJv8w8&list=PL0X6fGhFFNTe_vJIlAQQo0IEgPgk9er3g), or exploring other tutorials that suit your learning style.

 !!! info "Purpose of the Guide"
-    - This guide has been meticulously crafted for developers who are eager to create a new web application, focusing predominantly on integration with Telegram via React.
+    - This guide is specifically for developers who are eager to create **a new web application**, focusing predominantly on integration with Telegram via React.

     - Note that this isn't an exhaustive step-by-step tutorial for setting up MedSync WebApp.